|

 .

-Study Guide Prepared by Michael J. Cummings..© 2008 Type of Work and Year Written "When I Heard the Learn'd Astronomer" is a lyric poem with a single stanza of eight lines.
-Walt Whitman wrote the poem in 1865.
+Study Guide Prepared by Michael J. Cummings..© 2008 Type of Work ......."When I Heard the Learn'd Astronomer" is a lyric poem with a single stanza of eight lines. .......Walt Whitman wrote the poem in 1865.
 The version of the poem on this page is from the 1881-1882 edition of Leaves of Grass.
-Click here to access all the editions of Leaves of Grass published before his death.
-Mere numbers, charts, and diagrams cannot sum up the mystery, power, and beauty of the universe.
-To begin to understand the wonder of the universe, one must view it through the lens of the unaided eye (inner as well as outer), rather than the lens of the calibrated telescope, in order that it may reflect on the soul and reveal a glimmer of its secret meaning.
-Other ways of stating this theme are the following: A romantic葉hat is, poetic or imaginative用erspective can yield a deeper appreciation of a subject than a scientific perspective can.Secondary Theme A person must sometimes separate himself from the crowd to experience life and the cosmos from a different perspective.
+Click here to access all the editions of Leaves of Grass published before his death. .......Mere numbers, charts, and diagrams cannot sum up the mystery, power, and beauty of the universe.
+To begin to understand the wonder of the universe, one must view it through the lens of the unaided eye rather than the lens of the calibrated telescope in order see a glimmer of its meaning.
+Other ways of stating this theme are the following: Secondary Theme .......A person must sometimes separate himself from the crowd to experience life and the cosmos from a different perspective.
 He must become an individual, a nonconformist, willing to abandon the herd to roam freely in open pastures.
 In the last three lines of the poem, the speaker does so.
-When he wanders alone in the mystical moist night-air, he looks up but does not see the wonders of celestial mechanics, astrophysics, or uranometry; he sees stars.
-Lines 1 to 4 consist of four subordinate clauses that establish the situation in which the speaker (narrator) finds himself.
+When he wanders alone in the mystical moist night-air, he looks up but does not see the wonders of celestial mechanics, astrophysics, or uranometry; he sees stars. .......Lines 1 to 4 consist of four subordinate clauses that establish the situation in which the speaker (narrator) finds himself.
 Lines 4 to 8 consist of a main clause followed by a subordinate clause with a compound verb (wander'd, look'd).
 Lines 4 to 8 present the speaker's response to the situation presented in Lines 1 to 4.
 The first of the four subordinate "when" clauses in the first half is relatively short.
-The second is longer than the first, the third longer than the second, and the fourth longer than the third用erhaps to reflect the growing complexity of the astronomer's explanation, which makes the speaker "tired and sick."
-Line 4 to 8, on the other hand, are short by comparison葉he last line being the shortest in this section of the poem用erhaps to reflect the simplicity of the speaker's approach to appreciating and understanding the stars.
-Whitman wrote the poem in
+The second is longer than the first, the third longer than the second, and the fourth longer than the third—perhaps to reflect the growing complexity of the astronomer's explanation, which makes the speaker "tired and sick."
+Lines 4 to 8, on the other hand, are short by comparison—the last line being the shortest in this section of the poem—perhaps to reflect the simplicity of the speaker's approach to appreciating and understanding the stars. .......Whitman wrote the poem in free verse—also called vers libre, a French term.
+Free verse generally has no metrical pattern or end rhyme.
+However, it may contain patterns of another kind, such as repetition.
+Repetition of Words For example, the first four lines of "When I Heard the Learn'd Astronomer" all begin with the same word, constituting a figure of speech known as anaphora.
+Repetition of Parallel Structure In addition, the poem builds a syntactical pattern, parallel structure, in the following groups of words: the proofs, the figures (line 2)Repetition of Sounds Finally, the poem repeats

 similar sounds: heard, learn'd,

-heard, lectured,
+heard; lectured,

 lecture, perfect;